DavidWells/davidwells.io-v1/content/blog/2013-02-21-specialize-now.md

 **What is it that you do?**

-Can it be summed up in a sentence or is it ambiguous?
+Can it be summed up in a sentence, or is it ambiguous?

 > I always wanted to be somebody, but I should have been more specific. - Jane Wagner